 Named after the famous Taj Mahal, a Spicy black steeped chai wth notes of tumeric, cardamom and spice!
 Great with a splash of creme.

-Organic Indian black tea, tumeric, ginger root, cardamom and spice
+Organic Indian black tea, tumeric, ginger root, cardamom and spices

 - If you are cold, tea will warm you;